You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 On behalf of the course team, I would like to warmly welcome you to the BA (Hons) Photography course at AUB.
-We look forward to meeting you in October 2021.
+We look forward to meeting you soon.

 The course nurtures the individual, encouraging experimentation and risk taking – creative practice free from constraint.
 You'll be joining a creative community with supportive lecturers, technicians, professional resources, state of the art equipment and a first-class library to help sustain your learning.

 In preparation for the course, it'll be worthwhile for you to begin to think what it is about life and photography that really interests and excites you.

 Before you join us